 For bookings/enquiries about all projects, please use the contact button in the top right hand side of the screen, or email ahawkinsmusic [at] gmail [dot] com.

-Additionally, for enquiries concerning the Alexander Hawkins Ensemble and The Convergence Quartet, please contact Lee at GoGoBetween.
-For enquiries concerning solo piano, Louis Moholo-Moholo and Decoy, please contact Lalo at Akamu.
+Alternatively, for enquiries concerning the Ensemble, Trio, and Solo Piano, please contact Lee Paterson at GoGoBetween.
+For enquiries concerning The Convergence Quartet, Louis Moholo-Moholo and Decoy, please contact Alberto Lofoco at Akamu.

 Alexander Hawkins' compositions are published by Big Life/In All Seriousness Music Ltd.

-Alexander Hawkins (solo piano): Song Singular - official release November 11 2013; though copies now here!
-Streaming/download already available at this link.
+Alexander Hawkins (solo piano): Song Singular.
+Streaming/download available at this link.
 Read an early review here.

 Also here - the third album of the Ensemble - Step Wide, Step Deep.
-Already available for streaming/download here...and please do drop in on this video, put together by the fantastic Matt Mead.
+Available for streaming/download here...and please do drop in on this video, put together by the fantastic Matt Mead.